Russia conflict separates GOP traditionalists from newcomers - NewsBreak

 The GOP's approach to foreign policy took on new urgency after Putin on Thursday launched a military operation in Ukraine.
 In the runup to that action, the party's division was a reminder of Donald Trump's enduring impact on the GOP long after his departure from the White House.

-The annual Conservative Political Action Conference that got underway in Florida on Thursday offered a preview of what’s to come as leaders focused their ire on both President Joe Biden's handling of foreign policy and Putin's norm-breaking aggression.
+The annual Conservative Political Action Conference that gets underway in Florida on Thursday could offer a preview of what’s to come as leaders focus far more of their ire on President Joe Biden's handling of foreign policy than Putin's norm-breaking aggression.

-“We have a national leadership that I think at a certain point is probably criminally incompetent," said K.T.
-McFarland, the former deputy national security adviser under Trump.
-“They are unable to stop what Vladimir Putin is doing.”

-While slapping at the American president, she raised more serious concerns about Russia's leader.
+“Look, I think, Putin is as an autocrat.
+He’s a bad guy,” said American Conservative Union chairman Matt Schlapp.
+“And I think the sad thing is the Biden administration — they’re not just projecting weakness, they’re projecting befuddlement, confusion.
+And tyrants take advantage of that.”

 For now, those questioning why the U.S. should care about Ukrainian security remain a small, if highly influential and vocal segment of the conservative movement.
 Congressional Republicans, especially those in the Senate, have been largely united in speaking out against Russian aggression, with some like Sen. Tom Cotton of Arkansas advocating a more aggressive posture and calling Biden’s response “timid” and “wholly unequal to this moment.”